 - Maintain good behavior, with no disciplinary actions taken against you.

 - Be recommended by your Academy instructor and school counselor.

 - Provide your own transportation to and from the internship site.

-Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes to develop a generic resume which they may customize throughout the school year as they attain new skills and experiences.
+Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes or one-on-one with the Academy Career Experience Specialist or an Academy Support Team member in order to develop a generic resume which they may customize throughout the school year as they attain new skills and experiences.

 Workshops focused on refining the resume and developing other Workplace Readiness Skills may be offered throughout the year.

-Volunteers from business and industry may provide coaching for improvement of interview skills and resume critique in spring workshops such as the Mock Interviews.
+Volunteers from business and industry may provide coaching for improvement of interview skills and resume critique in Mock Interview workshops.

 Resources are also available through Schoology in the Edison HS Academy class for students to access for self-directed resume creation and interview preparation.

 Individual Career Counseling - Students may request assistance in determining career direction through career counseling sessions with the academy career experience specialist which may include taking career assessments of interests and work values, examining skills and aptitudes, and identifying the outlook for specific careers/career opportunities.

 Students may also participate in workshops, class activities and special events to learn and enhance job search, resume preparation, interview, and business etiquette skills.